 A satisfaction and feedback survey was also commissioned to obtain students' views.
-The College received positive feedback: 'high' scores on seven of the eight areas and a 'moderate' score in the remaining area.
-These scores suggest the College is in good overall health from our students' perspective and the College reached overall satisfaction of 79%.
-Additionally, the Student Representative Council has been the major vehicle for collecting data relating to student satisfaction.
-Representatives have provided pleasing responses with regards to learning structures, teacher practice and the pastoral care programs within the College.
-Additionally, students have also provided recommendations for repairs and maintenance to further enhance the learning environment at the College.
-Effort and behaviour results indicated that students are connected to their learning and the College recognised 438 students with a Gold Award for Effort and Behaviour in 2017.
-This award indicates that students have committed to their studies in both effort and behaviour in all of their subjects throughout the entire year.
+The School received positive feedback: 'high' scores on seven of the eight areas and a 'moderate' score in the remaining area.
+These scores suggest the School is in good overall health from our students' perspective with an overall satisfaction of 79%.
+Student voice is given high priority in strategic decision making and is collected via a number of sources, including the Student Wellbeing Survey' and 'Tell then From Me' survey.
+The Student Representative Council has been the major vehicle for collecting data relating to student satisfaction.
+Representatives have provided pleasing responses with regards to learning structures, teacher practice, the pastoral care programs and designing new learning spaces within the School.
+Academically, the effort and behaviour results indicated that students are connected to their learning and the School recognised over 400 students with a Gold Award for Effort and Behaviour in 2018.
+This award indicates that these students are committed to their studies in both effort and behaviour in all of their subjects throughout the entire year.